 Potential Toxin Production: Antibiotic substances produced: flavipin, epicorazine A & B., indole 3-acetonitrile.

 Description: Mode of Dissemination: Dry spore carried by the wind.
-Spores also released by hygroscopic movement.
+Spores were also released by hygroscopic movement.

 Growth Indoors: Yes, on many different substrates including paper, textiles, and insects.